kongdai123/DL_final_shangzhou_tianfu/content/post/object-detection-from-2d-images/index.md

-**Implementation details:** We use 34-layer deep layer aggregation (DLA) network \[3] as our backbone.
-The heatmap from keypoint estimator has the size of 128 * 128 with an output stride of 4.
+**Implementation details:** We use 34-layer deep layer aggregation (DLA) network \[2] as our backbone.
+The heatmap from keypoint estimator has the size of 128 x 128 with an output stride of 4.
 There is an additional local offset prediction to compensate the decrease in resolution.
-The weight of heatmap loss, width/height loss and offset loss are 1, 0.1 and 0.1 respectively.
+The weights of heatmap loss, width/height loss and offset loss are 1, 0.1 and 0.1 respectively.
 We trained with batch-size of 8 (on 1 GPU) and learning rate of 5e-4.
 The models converges after 3 epochs and start to over-fitting after that.

 ![](screenshot-from-2020-12-10-15-52-19.png)